Cpicon/kserve_ml_deployment/docs/llm-inference/02-vllm-deep-dive.md

 **What This Diagram Shows**: This diagram illustrates the speculative decoding pipeline where a smaller draft model generates multiple token candidates in parallel, which are then verified by the target model in a single forward pass.
 The draft model (shown in blue) rapidly generates a sequence of 4 speculative tokens with minimal computational cost.
 These candidates are then batched and processed by the verification model (green) in one forward pass, rather than four sequential passes required in standard autoregressive generation.
 The Accept/Reject phase implements a modified rejection sampling algorithm that ensures the output distribution matches exactly what the target model would have produced independently.
 Accepted tokens are added to the output, while rejection triggers a restart from the last accepted position.
 This approach typically accepts 3-5 tokens per verification step, achieving 2-3x latency reduction while maintaining identical output quality.
 The key insight is that the cost of verifying multiple tokens in parallel is similar to generating a single token, while the draft model's generation is 10-50x faster than the target model.

 **Technical Implementation**: Speculative decoding maintains the exact output distribution of the target model through a carefully designed acceptance criterion.
-For each draft token, the algorithm computes the ratio p(x|context)_target / p(x|context)_draft.
+For each draft token, the algorithm computes the ratio $\frac{p(x|\text{context})_{\text{target}}}{p(x|\text{context})_{\text{draft}}}$.
 If this ratio exceeds a uniformly sampled threshold, the token is accepted.
 Otherwise, the target model's distribution is used to sample a new token.
 This ensures that the final output is distributed identically to standard autoregressive generation while achieving significant speedup when the draft model's predictions align with the target model.

 **Explained Simply**: Like having a fast assistant draft a letter, then the boss reviews and approves/edits it all at once - much faster than the boss writing every word themselves.